Jail was a 'torture camp' during Emergency, TN CM Stalin says in his autobiography | Politics

 Hours after the DMK government in Tamil Nadu led by Karunanidhi was dismissed on January 31, 1976, Stalin recalled that police arrived at their Gopalapuram residence here looking for him.
 However, he was at a nearby town of Mathuranthakam at the time.

-The Chief Minister recalled that he and others had an apprehension that 'Thalaivar' (party chief Karunanidhi) could be arrested, but the 'jail breeze was blowing towards me.'
-When he arrived home the following day on February 1, 1976, Stalin said while his mother Dayalu Ammal and wife Durga wept, Thalaivar's stentorian voice advising that one should be prepared for all kinds of sacrifices in public life pacified family members.
+The Chief Minister recalled that he and others had an apprehension that 'Thalaivar' (party chief Karunanidhi) could be arrested, but added that the 'jail breeze was blowing towards me.'
+When he arrived home the following day on February 1, 1976, Stalin said his mother Dayalu Ammal and wife Durga were weeping but Thalaivar's stentorian voice advising that one should be prepared for all kinds of sacrifices in public life pacified the family members.

 ''Be ready, police is looking for you,'' Stalin quoted his father and party chief Karunanidhi as telling him.
 Later, police officers arrived after Karunanidhi informed them over phone about Stalin getting back home. ''Stalin is here, take him,'' Karunanidhi told police officials.